Khadja Nin

 In January 2000, she sang at AccorHotels Arena (at the time Palais Omnisports de Paris-Bercy) with Sting and Cheb Mami.
-She remarried in 2006 with Belgian racing driver Jacky Ickx, and they settle in Monaco.
+She remarried in 2006 to Belgian racing driver Jacky Ickx, and they settled in Monaco.
 In this marriage, she has had a son who lives in Belgium.

 In 2018, she was a jury member at the Cannes Film Festival, under the presidency of Cate Blanchett, alongside actresses Léa Seydoux and Kristen Stewart, director Ava DuVernay, actor Chang Chen and directors Robert Guédiguian, Denis Villeneuve and Andrey Zvyagintsev.